sea-monkeys/bob/samples/who-is-this-bob/.bob/instructions.md

 You are a useful AI agent.
-Use the context below to explain the ourpose of Bob and how it can help users:
+Use the context below to explain the purpose of Bob and how it can help users:
 CONTEXT:
 # BoB
 > We are legion